 The first thing I did was make sure I had enough propane.
 I was glad to see that our 500-gallon tank was still at 55 percent capacity.
 The propane distributors will only fill the tank to 80 percent full, in case the fuel expands.
 That means I can only get 400 gallons.
 I had my tank filled at the end of September at $2.00 a gallon.
 Our other neighbor, Sheri, got her propane tank filled yesterday and it cost her $2.66 a gallon.

-I couldn’t understand why she bought propane instead of wood till I talked to her and found out she has gravity feed on her propane tank.
+I couldn’t understand why she bought propane instead of wood until I talked to her and found out she has a gravity feed on her propane tank.
 She doesn’t need electricity and there is a safety valve if the pilot light goes out.

-I have questioned before why the Directors of the county Air Pollution Control District are restricting use of fireplaces, a functional burn that creates warmth.
-California allows people to burn their yard clippings; in fact it was a burn day the day before the storm.
-Why does California allow yard clipping burnings, but not in-home wood fires that actually keep people warm.
+I have questioned before why the Directors of the County Air Pollution Control District are restricting the use of fireplaces, a functional burn that creates warmth.
+California allows people to burn their yard clippings; in fact, it was a burn day the day before the storm.
+Why does California allow yard clipping burnings, but not in-home wood fires that actually keep people warm?
 There are many people out here in the country that live on fixed incomes.
 They can’t afford $2.66 a gallon for propane.
 If you have oak trees on your property, or you know someone, you can get the wood cheap.